For general enquiries, please email firstname.lastname@example.org or telephone 0203 1220 810.

 Role: Shiné started working at PSNC in May 2012.
 In her capacity as Office Manager she performs all administrative tasks for the daily business operation of the organisation.
 Her duties include providing administration support for the Chief Executive, organising key events and providing secretarial services for PSNC Meetings.

-Gabriele Skieriute, Deputy Office Manager
+Gabriele Skieriute, Office Manager (Maternity Cover)